-Fulton Bank (The Lender) has issued an irrevocable standby letter of credit to the City of Bethlehem to ensure completion and maintenance of improvements to be made at the Keystone Avenue Subdivision project.
-The letter of credit, guaranteed by the existing revolving line of credit, was issued October 10, 2017 in the amount of \$82,740 for a term of one year, renewed automatically each year without an amendment to guaranty site improvements.
+Fulton Bank has issued an irrevocable standby letter of credit to the City of Allentown to ensure completion of improvements to be made at the Tacoma Street Subdivision project.
+The letter of credit, guaranteed by the existing revolving line of credit, was issued September 25, 2019, in the amount of \$97,880 for a term of one year, automatically renewing each year without an amendment to guaranty site improvements.
+On September 21, 2022, the letter of credit was reduced to \$14,576 to reflect the work completed, as verified by the City of Allentown.